shengqh/TIGER/README.md

 ### cutadapt (https://cutadapt.readthedocs.io/en/stable/)

 cutadapt will be used for adapter trimming.
-If you have root permission, you can simple install cutadapt by:
+You can install cutadapt by:

 ```
 pip install cutadapt
 ```

-elsewise, you need to install by following command and add the corresponding folder to your python path.
+or

 ```
 pip install --install-option="--prefix=/scratch/cqs/shengq2/pythonlib" cutadapt
 ```